Become a certified Equine-assisted Support© Practitioner or Life Coach, and become registered with the Canadian Academy!

 - Completion of case studies in the third quarter

-- The final certification exam at the end of the 4th quarter (email, in-person, and choice of being on zoom for the exam)
+- The final certification exam is at the end of the 4th quarter (email, in-person, and choice of being on Zoom for the exam).

 *Please note that there is a mandatory in-person requirement for the practical part of the course.